Another-Axiom/GT_CustomMapExample/README.md

 - Ground Fog has options for color, height, and distance fading
 - Using Liquid Effects you can define a Liquid Type (Water or Lava) and Shape (Plane or Cylinder) in which you can apply an underwater tint, underwater fog with distance fading, and underwater caustics.

+It's highly recommended to check out the FunctionalityOverview scenes for examples and more information about Zone Shader Settings to get a better understanding for how they work.
+The `FunctionalityOverview_StartingZone` scene has an example setup with Default Shader
+Settings and Pool Shader Settings which use the Cylinder Liquid Shape option.
+The `FunctionalityOverview_OceanZone` scene has an example
+Ocean Shader Settings which uses the Plane Liquid Shape and has example Fog settings.
+The `FunctionalityOverview_ScriptsZone` scene has an example Lava Shader Settings which also uses the Plane Liquid Shape but with the Lava Liquid Type and has some different example Fog settings.

 ### Zone Shader Settings Trigger
 The `Zone Shader Settings Trigger` and prefab found in `Assets/MapPrefabs/` can be used to switch between different